Create DynamoDB Table Locally

 node app.js

-If no error shows, you should be see following message from the response.
+If there are no errors, you should see the following message in the response:

 Created table.
 Table description JSON: {